Islington: Origins

+From the Middle Ages until the late 19th century, Islington was a parish of the hundred of Ossulstone, in the county of Middlesex.

 Some roads on the edge of the area, including Essex Road, were known as streets by the medieval period, possibly indicating a Roman origin, but little physical evidence remains.
-What is known is that the Great North Road from Aldersgate came into use in the 14th century, connecting with a new turnpike (toll road) up Highgate Hill.
-This was along the line of modern Upper Street, with a toll gate at The Angel defining the extent of the village.
+In the 14th century, the Great North Road from the City of London's Aldersgate came into use, leading north to York and Edinburgh.
+This was along the line of modern Upper Street, with a toll gate at The Angel, Islington, defining the extent of the village.
 The Back Road, the modern Liverpool Road, was primarily a drovers' road where cattle would be rested before the final leg of their journey to Smithfield.
 Pens and sheds were erected along this road to accommodate the animals.

 The first recorded church, St Mary's, was erected in the twelfth century and was replaced in the fifteenth century.
 Islington lay on the estates of the Bishop of London and the Dean and Chapter of St Pauls.
 There were substantial medieval moated manor houses in the area, principally at Canonbury and Highbury.
 In 1548, there were 440 communicants listed and the rural atmosphere, with access to the City and Westminster, made it a popular residence for the rich and eminent.
 The local inns harboured many fugitives and sheltered recusants.